-The Centres for Excellence in Maths (CfEM) programme is a national improvement project aimed at delivering a step change in maths teaching up to Level 2 in post-16 settings.
-The programme is funded by the Department for Education (DfE) and is led by the Education and Training Foundation (ETF).
-AoC is a delivery partner in the three-year programme alongside other expert partners.
+The Centres for Excellence in Maths (CfEM) programme is a national improvement project, running from aimed at delivering a step change in maths teaching up to Level 2 in post-16 settings.
+The three year programme is funded by the Department for Education (DfE) and is led by the Education and Training Foundation (ETF) and will be running from March 2019 to March 2023.
+AoC is a delivery partner in the programme, alongside other expert partners.

-The core objective is to support 21 Centres to help increase the number of young people leaving compulsory education with basic maths skills, up to GCSE and equivalent level, to help improve their employability and engage with further learning.
+The core objective of the programme is to support 21 Centres and their network partners to help increase the number of young people leaving compulsory education with basic maths skills, up to GCSE and equivalent level, to help improve their employability and engage with further learning.
+The outcomes of the programme are shared with the wider sector via the CfEM website and the CfEM newsletters.

-The programme is focussed primarily on four themes of activity:
+The programme is focused primarily on four themes of activity:

 - An adapted approach to mathematics mastery suitable for the post-16 sector.